Cyprus Country Commercial Guide

 Overview

-The Republic of Cyprus (ROC), located at the crossroads of Europe, Africa, and the Middle East, offers opportunities for U.S. energy and energy-sector service providers in the areas of consulting, environmental assessment, offshore hydrocarbon exploration and exploitation, supply of natural gas for domestic use, and basing of auxiliary energy services for the wider region.
-Currently the island is powered almost exclusively by heavy fuel oil and limited renewable energy sources.
+Located at the crossroads of Europe, Africa, and the Middle East, the Republic of Cyprus (ROC) offers opportunities for U.S. energy and energy-sector service providers in the areas of consulting, environmental assessment, offshore hydrocarbon exploration and exploitation, supplying natural gas for domestic use, energy storage, and basing of auxiliary energy services for the wider region.
+Currently, the island is powered almost exclusively by heavy fuel oil and a slowly increasing number of renewable energy sources.
 The government is making efforts to import natural gas for domestic use.
-The ROC is planning to increase its deployment of renewable energy and add storage capabilities to meet EU Green Deal goals and to avoid significant EU carbon emission penalties (please see separate section on renewable energy).
-It is also proceeding with the construction of a liquified natural gas (LNG) import plant with a Floating Storage and Regasification Unit (FSRU).
-Exploration and exploitation of natural gas deposits in the ROC’s Exclusive Economic Zone (EEZ) have resumed this year and are expected to continue into next year.
-In 2014, the Republic of Cyprus ended the state-owned Electricity Authority of Cyprus’s (EAC) monopoly on electricity generation and distribution.
-Promoting competition remains difficult given the small size of the domestic market.
-The Cyprus Energy Regulatory Authority (CERA), in cooperation with the Transmission System Operator (TSO) and other energy stakeholders, is working to alleviate competition constraints in the power generation sector.
-Although new market rules for the Competitive Energy Market (CEM) are already partially implemented, CERA announced full implementation will likely occur in 2023.
+The ROC is planning to increase its deployment of renewable energy and add storage capabilities to meet EU Green Deal goals and to avoid significant EU carbon emission penalties.
+It is working with consultants to determine how to restart the stalled construction of a liquified natural gas (LNG) terminal with a Floating Storage and Regasification Unit (FSRU).

 Leading Sub-Sectors and Opportunities